Blessed Thistle Herb Benefits

 The stems, leaves and flowers of blessed thistle have been used traditionally in the form of bitter tonic drinks and in combination with other preparations taken orally to enhance appetite and digestion.
 Various laboratory tests are been conducted on this herb for its usefulness in health conditions like cancer treatment, infection and inflammation, however high quality scientific researches for human benefits are lacking.

 Health Benefits of Holy Blessed Thistle Tea

 The chemicals in blessed thistle – cnicin and polyacetylene can be helpful in fighting bacterial infections as they have activity against several types of bacteria.
 Traditionally blessed thistle is considered to stimulate stomach acid secretion and has been used for the treatment of indigestion and flatulence (gas problem).Traditionally blessed thistle was used in the treatment of digestive disorders like flatulence and indigestion as it helps to increase the production of stomach acids.
 Blessed thistle is also used in various natural appetite stimulants and digestion enhancement tonics and so it can be used in the treatment of anorexia.
-It can also be used to treat certain types of diarrhea as it acts as a bile flow stimulant.

 The health benefits listed below are based on the unclear scientific evidences carried on blessed thistle.